ulab-uiuc/AGI-survey/README.md

 @misc{feng2024how,
-  title={How Far Are We From AGI?}, author={Feng, Tao and Jin, Chuanyang and Liu, Jingyu and Zhu, Kunlun and Tu, Haoqin and Cheng, Zirui and Lin, Guanyu and You, Jiaxuan}, year={2024},
+  title={How Far Are We From AGI?}, author={Feng, Tao and Jin, Chuanyang and Liu, Jingyu and Zhu, Kunlun and Tu, Haoqin and Cheng, Zirui and Lin, Guanyu and You, Jiaxuan}, howpublished={Preprint in the 'How far are we From AGI' ICLR 2024 website}, year={2024},
 }
 ```